Zabrane/qlnd/doc/LightningTickerplants.md

 ![](AliceAndBobOpening.png)

-Once this funding transaction is confirmed by the Bitcoin network, both participants are then free to transact by exchanging mutually signed **commitment transactions** that modify the initial balance of the channel, see [Section: Making a payment](#Making-a-payment:-Commitment-transaction).
+Once this funding transaction is confirmed by the Bitcoin network, both participants are then free to transact instantly by exchanging mutually signed **commitment transactions** that modify the initial balance of the channel, see [Section: Making a payment](#Making-a-payment:-Commitment-transaction).
-These two-way channels enable instant transactions between users, as long as the amount being sent does not exceed the senders outbound balance.
 For example, Alice can send 0.1 BTC to Bob over lightning, updating their respective balances, as shown below.
 These commitment transactions are not broadcast to the Bitcoin blockchain, allowing thousands of such transactions to be performed per seconds.
 The transaction settlement speed is only limited by the time needed by the parties to create, sign and send each other commitment transactions.
-While the Bitcoin blockchain can process anywhere between 3-7 transactions per second, the Lightning network allows for millions of transactions per second.
+While the Bitcoin blockchain can process anywhere between 3-7 transactions per second, the Lightning network allows for millions of transactions per second using this approach.

 ![](AliceAndBobActiveChannel.png)

-Only when the channel closes will the most recent transaction, and latest balance, be broadcast to the blockchain.
+Channels can be close between peers at any time, at which point the most recent transaction, and latest balance, will be broadcast to the blockchain.
 This is known as the **settlement transaction**, where the funds held on the multisignature address are spent to the wallet addresses of the participants, see [Section: Closing a channel](#Closing-a-channel:-Settlement-transaction).

 ![](AliceAndBobChannelClose.png)

-Channels are secured by smart contracts, logic that makes sure any malicious behavior leads to penalties for the offender.
-While single payment channels between pairs of peers are very useful, the major innovation of the Lightning network is that it enables payments to be routed between parties who do not have a direct bidirectional payment channel between them, by passing payments along a network of chained payment channels.
+While single payment channels between pairs of peers are very useful, the major innovation of the Lightning network was enabling payments to be routed between parties who do not have a direct bidirectional payment channel between them, by passing payments along a network of chained payment channels.
 This is achieved by the use of smart contract technology, namely [HTLC](https://medium.com/softblocks/lightning-network-in-depth-part-2-htlc-and-payment-routing-db46aea445a8) (Hash-TimeLock-Contracts), which ensures funds can be transferred in a trust less way.
-Therefore, if a customer wished to pay a service provider, then do not need to have a direct channel open with the provider, but can instead route payments along a network of connected channels.
+Therefore, if a customer wished to make a retail payment, then do not require a direct channel open with the retailer, but can instead route payments along a network of connected channels.
 Below is an illustration of this idea, where Alice has a choice of multiple payment paths to Bob.
 A real word example of a Lightning payment being routed through intermediate nodes can also be seen in the [Appendix - Shopping](#Shopping).